 I was browsing Instagram the other day and came across a hashtag that Blew.
 My.
 Mind. #halloweentrees.
 I was intrigued immediately.
 Are Halloween Trees really a thing?
 I knew instantly I had to get on board.

-That’s going to be my weekend project and I’ll update this post to show my tree when it’s done, but in the meantime, why don’t you enjoy these 25 trees I’ve saved to use as inspiration when I go shopping for my supplies this weekend?
+Creating a Halloween Tree is going to be my weekend project and I’ll update this post to show my tree when it’s done, but in the meantime, why don’t you enjoy these 25 trees I’ve saved to use as inspiration when I go shopping for my supplies this weekend?

 1. Elegant Pink and Black Halloween Tree

-I mentioned earlier that I downsized and got rid of my Christmas Tree a couple of years ago, but I have a little more room in our new Nashville loft and I keep eyeing this pink tree on Amazon.
+I downsized and got rid of my Christmas Tree a couple of years ago, but I have a little more room in our new Nashville loft and I keep eyeing this pink tree on Amazon.
 I’ve always wanted a pink or white tree since I was a little girl visiting my Aunt’s authentically mid-century modern house during the holidays.
 Knowing I can use it for Halloween too (even though it’s pink, not a traditional Halloween color) might finally convince me to click “Add to Cart.”

 I love the elegance of this tree with the Black and White pumpkins and vintage cameras as decorations.
 You could keep this tree up after Halloween too.